mlofaso/work-day-scheduler/README.md

 THEN the current day is displayed at the top of the calendar

-WHEN I scroll down

-THEN I am presented with time blocks for standard business hours of 9am to 5pm

 WHEN I view the time blocks for that day

 THEN each time block is color-coded to indicate whether it is in the past, present, or future